 CRAFTS – pottery and clay, sketching, painting stalls signs and plaster molds, horseshoe art, knitting, jewelry and beadwork, lanyards and friendship bracelets, leather and nature crafts, dream catchers, tie-dye.

 NIGHTLY ENTERTAINMENT – talent show, skit night, “Carnival” and “Barn Dance”, movies, scavenger hunts, airband and karaoke, campfires and cookouts, story-telling and songfest, costume bingo, auction, “Granny Dollar” horseback costume parade.

 SPECIAL EVENTS – blue and gold group games, “Dinosaur Egg” treasure hunt, July 4th field day and fireworks, camp-wide relay race, hot dog and marshmallow cookouts by the brow fire, golden horse shoe treasure hunt, end of the session Awards Banquet and Dinner Ceremony.

 TRIPS AND EXCURSIONS – Campers staying for two weeks have the opportunity to take a trip with us on the Sunday in-between.
-Younger campers go to Chattanooga to visit the Tennessee Aquarium, Incline Railway, Point Park, Rock City, Discovery Museum, Southern Belle River Boat, or Lake Winnepesoka Water Park.
+Younger campers go to Chattanooga to visit the Tennessee Aquarium, Incline Railway, Point Park, Rock City, Discovery Museum, Southern Belle River Boat, or DeSoto State Park.
 Campers 12 years and older can go on a guided whitewater adventure down the Ocoee River.
 Campers staying over between two or more sessions will enjoy outings to nearby Desoto Falls, Cloudmont Ski & Golf Resort, and Cloudland Canyon State Park.